johnpeart/johnpeart.github.io/src/posts/blogpost/2016-03-12-text-mining-tweets-from-the-2016-brits.md

 ![Word cloud of all tweets][AllWordCloud]{.rounded}

-Here's a tweet cloud of the tweets in the data set.
+Here’s a tweet cloud of the tweets in the data set.
 The bigger the word, the more it appears in the data set.

-The interesting thing here is that Adele isn't the most referenced act in this cloud, instead, it's One Direction.
-That's likely because the award for British Artist Video was decided by the number of Twitter mentions, and One Direction won that contest.
+The interesting thing here is that Adele isn't the most referenced act in this cloud, instead, it’s One Direction.
+That’s likely because the award for British Artist Video was decided by the number of Twitter mentions, and One Direction won that contest.
 It could also just be that One Direction have a persistent number of Twitter mentions.

 ## Word associations